 The procedure for making University tax exempt purchases in Minnesota is simple:

-Minnesota state statute requires that the University of Minnesota DIRECTLY PAY for any items purchased with the University's tax exemption.
-This means that the only acceptable forms of payment are the University issued purchasing card, University purchase order, and University issued check.
-The exemption CANNOT be used when an employee pays for items with their own funds (cash, check, or credit card) EVEN IF they will be reimbursed by the University later.
+To benefit from the University's exempt status, payment must be made DIRECTLY by the University.
+This means that the only acceptable forms of payment are the University issued purchasing card and University issued check.
+The exemption CANNOT be used when an employee pays for items with personal funds (cash, check, or credit card) EVEN IF the employee will be reimbursed by the University later.
 Nor can the exemption be used with gift cards or gift certificates.
 Penalty for improper use of the University's tax exemption may be a fine to the user in the amount of $100 per transaction.
-An official U of M check is also considered direct payment.
-If the retailer will invoice the University or accept a purchase order, those payments will also be made via University check and are acceptable ways to purchase items exempt.

 This step is often missed.
 Remember to inform the cashier of your tax status before beginning your sale.